Germany is a wealthy country located in Western Europe.

 " Life expectancy at birth is 80.74 years.
 5.00% of Germany's population is under-nourished, while 67.15% of its male population and 57.06% of its female population is overweight.
 23.20% of the population smokes.
 Germany spends $4,371.42per capita (USD PPP) on healthcare, and has 9.72 nurses per 1000 people, according to the WHO.

 This page has a collection of facts and statistics on Germany’s economy.
-It includes current numerical data on indicators such as GDP deflator, central bank aggregates, unemployment rates, price indexes, growth and more.
-All country statistics on Quandl come with full historical data that you can download, graph, embed or access via our API.
-Just click on any rate or graph to see the entire data history as a time series.
+It includes current numerical data on indicators such as government finance, CPI, employment rates, GDP, gdp growth and more.
+All country statistics from Quandl come with full historical data that can be downloaded, embedded, graphed or accessed via our API.
+Clicking on any statistic or graph will allow you to view the entire data history as a time series.

 Detailed collection: Germany Economy